 All students must comply with the school's graduation requirements in order to graduate with the Stamford U.S. High School Diploma.
+Students may not graduate early even if all credits are met.

 To fulfill Carnegie Units (American High School Diploma Credits) and the ICA/ IBO requirement of minimum contact hours, students are required to be in attendance a minimum of 90% of class time, in each subject, in order to be eligible for course credit.